microsoft/debug-adapter-protocol/specification.md

   command: string;

   /**
-   * Contains the raw error in short form if 'success' is false.
+   * Contains the raw error in short form if `success` is false.
    * This raw error might be interpreted by the client and is not shown in the
    * UI.
    * Some predefined values exist.